OctopusDeploy/docs/docs/deployment-examples/database-deployments/common-patterns/automatic-approvals.md

 We recommend the auto-approval step write logs using `Write-Host` for PowerShell or `echo` for Bash scripts.
 That output is captured by Octopus Deploy and can be viewed in the `Task Log` tab on the deployment screen.
 We've when debugging scripts, the more logging, the better.

-For important logs, such as when a command is found, leverage the [Write Highlight](https://octopus.com/docs/deployment-examples/custom-scripts/logging-messages-in-scripts) command.
+For important logs, such as when a command is found, leverage the [write highlight](https://octopus.com/docs/deployment-examples/custom-scripts/logging-messages-in-scripts) command.
 That is a custom command Octopus Deploy injects into the deployment process.
 Using that command will show the message on the task summary screen.

 ![](images/auto_approve_write_highlight.png)

+## Example

+View a working example on our [samples instance](https://samples.octopus.app/app#/Spaces-106/projects/dbup-sql-server-worker-pool-variable-type/deployments/process).